Powerful Japan quake sets off landslide, minor injuries

 Workers were clearing up a major coastal highway connecting Tokyo and northern cities where a major landslide occurred.
 Several other roads were also blocked by rocks.

+“It started with minor shaking, then suddenly became violent," said Yuki Watanabe, a convenience store employee in the Fukushima town of Minamisoma, told the Asahi newspaper.
+“I was so frightened," she said, adding it reminder her of the 2011 quake.

+As she ran outside, she heard banging noise coming from behind the store as glass bottles from the shelves smashed against the floor.

-Experts warned of possible aftershocks.
+Experts warned of more aftershocks.
 Many residents spent the night at evacuation centers, where tents were set up as part of coronavirus protection measures.

 Yasutoshi Nishimura, the minister in charge of economic and fiscal policy, expressed sympathy for those who had suffered damage and injuries.